By Villa Albertine

 “We were honored to receive a record number of applications this year, and of exceptionally high quality.
 This enthusiasm to explore different perspectives and geographies as part of the conception of new work is exactly what we set out to support when we flipped the traditional residency model on its head.
 It’s no longer the artist’s job to adapt to the institution, but rather institutions, and especially residencies, that can and should adapt to artists’ specific needs and desires, helping them explore artistic territories never seen before,” said Gaëtan Bruel, Director of Villa Albertine.

-professionals of all nationalities from November 22, 2022 to February 1, 2023.
+Applications were open to artists, researchers, and culture professionals of all nationalities from November 22, 2022 to February 1, 2023.
 In total, 715 applications were received.
 Local expert committees in each of Villa Albertine’s 10 hubs convened last month to determine a shortlist.
 The final selection was made by an international jury chaired by MoMA President Glenn D. Lowry and comprising Director of Villa Albertine Gaëtan Bruel, writer, publisher, and former Villa Albertine resident Adrien Bosc, BAM President Gina Duncan, Film at Lincoln Center President Lesli Klainberg, Centre Pompidou President Laurent Le Bon, and President of the Institut français Eva Nguyen Binh.

 Read the full jury report on Villa Albertine’s website.